 where is the number of turbine blades.

 Upwind Flight Path Analysis — The analysis of upwind flight is identical to the downwind flight path analysis except that the sign of the bird’s downwind ground velocity is negative instead of positive.

+Stationary Rotors – Equation (1) is also applicable to the case where the rotors are stationary (e.g., when the wind speed is below the cut in wind speed or above the cut out wind speed of the turbine).
+In this case, Ω is 0, and the duration that the bird spends in the rotor plane has no consequence on the estimated collision probability.

 2.6 Analysis of Oblique Flight Path with 1-D Rotor

-Our analysis includes all angles of approach that the bird may take towards the wind turbine – not just the directly downwind, upwind, or perpendicular to the rotor plane scenarios that the Tucker model addresses.
+Our analysis includes all angles of approach that the bird may take towards the wind turbine – not just the cases where the bird’s air speed is parallel or perpendicular to the wind speed as is the case for the Tucker model.
 Oblique angles of approach require additional analysis in the calculation of the first and last possible collision points between the bird and the rotor.
 This paper will cover the 4 different collision scenarios based on different angles of approach.
 Since the bird is no longer traveling parallel to the wind (and perpendicular to the rotor plane), there are now x and y components of the bird’s ground velocity at the point of entry in the rotor plane:

 and